typedrat/gleeches-and-dragons/content/chapters/13-skills.md

         specific list of athletic disciplines that you’re proficient with.
       - Also used as the movement skill for humanoid creatures.
-      - Example Proficiencies: Acrobatics, Climbing, Parkour, Sprinting, Swimming, *specific sports*
+      - Example Proficiencies: Acrobatics, Climbing, Flying, Parkour, Sprinting, Swimming, *specific sports*

   - Barter (SAV)